ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     As an example, our .csv file is called *SampleDataStore.csv*.
 It includes columns, such as *id*, *firstname*, *lastname*, *title*, *creditcard* and so on.

 3. Set up a file in .xml format (similar to our example below) that defines the schema for your data file.
-Name this schema file `edm.xml`, and configure such that for each column in the database, you have a line that uses the syntax `<Field name="" unique="" searchable=""/>`.
+Name this schema file `edm.xml`, and configure it, such that for each column in the database, you have a line that uses the syntax `<Field name="" unique="" searchable=""/>`.

     - Indicate a field's name by using the syntax `Field name="fieldname"`, where *fieldname* is the column name in the .csv file.
     - Indicate whether a field contains unique values by using the syntax `unique="true"` or `unique="false"`.
 (Social Security numbers, Employee ID numbers, drivers license numbers, etc. are unique, but dates of birth, first names, last names, etc. are not.)